Romans 7:1-6 Sinners require justice from others, but the sons of God release sinners from justice.

 For the married woman is bound by law to her husband while he is living; but if her husband dies, she is released from the law concerning the husband.

-The Jews have been operating with the mindset of the Law ever since Moses gave them the Law.
-Moses had commanded them to put the Law as the centrality of life.
-Thus, the Jews went to great extents to make sure they do not break any of it.
-For they were driven by fear of retribution should they disobey (see Exodus 20:18-21).
-However, the time has come for them to break free from this mindset.
-For the old husband of the Law is now dead, and the new husband has come.
-And since the old husband is gone, they are free from the old obligations that Moses had placed upon them.
-Therefore, it is time for the Jews to discard the mindset of the old husband by putting on the mindset of the new husband of the Spirit.
+This section applies particularly to the Israelites.
+The Jews had long operated under the mindset of the Law ever since Moses gave it, with the Law as the central focus of life.
+They went to great lengths to avoid breaking it.
+Yet the time has come for them to be freed from this mindset.
+The old husband of the Law is now dead, and the new husband has come.
+With the old husband gone, they are released from the obligations Moses imposed.
+Therefore, it is time for the Jews to set aside the mindset of the old husband and embrace the mindset of the new husband of the Spirit—marked by the regeneration of the heart.

 Therefore, my brethren, you also were made to die to the Law through the body of Christ, so that you might be joined to another.